devjoemar/OnlineStoreAPI/README.md

   1. Clone this project or download.
   2. Run the main method in OnlineStoreApiApplication.java

+  Cloning and importing github project using Intellij IDEA https://youtu.be/aBVOAnygcZw

 The following are the pre loaded data once you run the application
 ### User